peplum/peplum/README.md

 Basically, Peplum allows you to combine several machines to built a cluster/supercomputer of sorts.

+Being written in Ruby, you can run OS applications, Ruby code, C/C++/Rust extensions and package your Peplum app as a gem.

 ## Installation

     $ git clone git@github.com:peplum/peplum.git